DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 Research relies on software and software relies on the people developing and maintaining it.
-Sustainable research requires sustainable software, and this in terms requires continuity for those who develop and maintain it.
+Sustainable research requires sustainable software, and this in turn requires continuity for those who develop and maintain it.

 Requirements